-If possible, designate a clear “work space” that is separate from the rest of your home.
-This is important for a couple reasons.
+If possible, designate a clear “workspace that is separate from the rest of your home.
+This is important for a couple of reasons.

 Comfort is also important.
 If you’re trying to work, but you can’t stop thinking about that pinch in your lower back, the bad lighting in your office, or the fact that you’re freezing cold, your productivity will slide.
 So set yourself up for success.

 Purchase a desk chair that provides good back support (this is the one I have).
 Make sure your lighting is sufficient so you’re not straining your eyes.
-And ensure that your AC and heating work properly.
-It may seem superfluous, but these little extras really make a big difference.
+I realize this may seem superfluous, but I promise you, these little extras make a big difference.